Use Job Description Keywords to Get Noticed and Hire the Best

 In order for your online job posting to be relevant to search engines, you will need to select the right keyword phrases for your job title and description.
 This process will also help your listing perform better within Monster’s search engine as well.

+Since your goal is to determine which keywords job seekers are using in order to find relevant job postings, your challenge as an employer is to get noticed through optimization.
 In order to make your job posting search engine optimized, ask yourself the following questions:

 - What phrases are relevant to your job description?